 About This Item

-SADAYASU Yanagiba 270mm Namitetsu + Hagane, Yasuki White II Steel Blade Knife with Quince / water buffalo octagonal shaped handle
+SADAYASU Yanagiba 270mm Namitetsu / White II Steel Blade Knife with Quince / water buffalo octagonal shaped handle

-What is the great cutlery?
-There are many opinions, but most people might agree that it has sharp edge, and the sharpness hold longer, and easy to sharpen.
-The sharpness hold longer and easy to sharpen are contradiction matter, but a great cutlery has to overcome the contradiction.
-In Kasumi cutlery, almost every one of them mention to Hagane (harder steel on the edge) well, and almost none of them mention to Jigane (softer steel on the body of the blade) well.
-By the way, what is the best Jigane for blade?
-The answer is very soft Jigane to make easier and faster to sharpen the blade, and absorbing impact or shock from the blade to prevent damage of the edge.
-Honyaki knife is great, but if it is getting dull when we are busy, we do not have time to sharpen for an hour or more.
-Namitetsu (waving steel) or Rentets (uwrought iron) or Kamaji is very soft steel that contains 0.1% of carbon , and they are steel that used to use 100 years ago, and they are derived from European countries or America.
+Namitetsu (waving steel) or Rentets (wrought iron) or Kamaji is very soft iron that contains 0.1% of carbon , and they are steel that used to use more than 100 years ago, and they are derived from European countries or America.
 Probably, a few cooking knife makers in Japan using it except for Japanese plane makers.
 Of course, no one sells the steel material unless we find it from over 100 years old scrap.
 Those steels had been made similar way as Japanese Tamahagane in European countries or U.S.A.
 By the way, Jigane part of Tamahagane (lower carbon of the steel) is called Watetsu or Hocho Tetsu in Japanese.
 Watetsu is used for Jigane, but it is also very rare material and it needs lots of extra work to be Jigane like Namitetsu.
 Namitetsu Jigane itself is great Jigane for Japanese plane, but little too soft for knife Jigane, and it gets cracks very often.

 As I mentioned above, Namitetsu itself shows waving marks like Damascus, and it is very nice and beautiful.
 It is natural beauty not like nickel Damascus.
 When we use it for cutlery, it comes out little darker or black spots or small ding like crater and some people do not like it, but it expresses the unique face to each cutlery, so many people love it unless the spots bother the cutlery function.
 It is almost impossible to remove everything, but little bit of them are no problem, and they are identical scar, so they are very nice like this Yanagiba has.